Zequez/logseq-vault/pages/Scarcity Work Talk.md

 		- You have 5 minutes
 	- How do we behave to play it?
 - In scarcity you can't see anything else but the written rules.
+	- We get so focused on the rules and how to follow them and we are scared of breaking rules that we don't even understand.
 -
 -
 	-